cristianzambrano/strikeContactGenerator/Readme.md

 ## Introduction

-This utilitary is part of the program [STRIKE](http://www.tcoffee.org/Projects/strike/) (Single sTRucture Induced Evaluation) a program to evaluate protein multiple sequence alignments using a single protein structure , and has been developed to support the funcionality of the  [jMetalMSA](https://github.com/jMetal/jMetalMSA) a Parallel software tool for Multiple Sequence Alignment with multi-objective metaheuristics.
+This utilitary is part of the program [STRIKE](http://www.tcoffee.org/Projects/strike/) (Single sTRucture Induced Evaluation), a program to evaluate protein multiple sequence alignments using a single protein structure.

 STRIKE Contact Matrix Generator allows the computation of the STRIKE Contact matrix of a given sequence using its PDB structural information as a source for amino acid frequencies and contacts.
 A text file is created, called as the sequence with the prefix `.contacts`.
 This contact file is requeried to estimate the STRIKE score given an alignment that includes the sequence.